H-R-Design/Udacity-FEND-Feed-Reader-Testing/README.md

 ## Tests implemented
 The program runs 7 test:

-1)checks to see that each feed has a name
+1. checks to see that each feed has a name
-2)checks to see that each feed has a Url link
+2. checks to see that each feed has a Url link
-3)checks to see that each feed entry is defined
+3. checks to see that each feed entry is defined

-4)checks to see that the menu is hidden be default 5)Checks to see that the menu icon toggles the menu
+4. checks to see that the menu is hidden be default
+5. Checks to see that the menu icon toggles the menu

-6)checks to see that there is at least 1 feed entry when the loadFeed function is called.
+6. checks to see that there is at least 1 feed entry when the loadFeed function is called.
-7)check to see that a new feed entry is not the same as a previous feed entry.
+7. check to see that a new feed entry is not the same as a previous feed entry.

 ## How to read Jasmine interface